-As at June 30, 2023, there were 7 mortgages totaling \$15.8 million (December 31, 2022 - 10 mortgages totaling \$14.5 million) which were considered by management to be impaired with a total provision for impairment losses of \$2.8 million (December 31, 2022 - \$1.5 million) against those loans.
-As discussed above under the "Portfolio by Type" section, 4 of the 7 impaired loans related to a single large residential development project with the same borrower.
-The remaining 3 impaired mortgage loans have a total provision of \$nil.
+As at September 30, 2023, there were 10 mortgages totaling \$21.8 million (December 31, 2022 - 10 mortgages totaling \$14.5 million) which were considered by management to be impaired with a total provision for impairment losses of \$4.8 million (December 31, 2022 - \$1.5 million) against those loans.
+As discussed above under the "Portfolio by Type" section, 4 of the 10 impaired loans related to a single large residential development project with the same borrower.
+The remaining 6 impaired mortgage loans have a total provision of \$0.2 million.

-During the six-month period ending June 30, 2023, the four loans with the same borrower for a single large residential development project loan remained in stage 3.
-The principal dollar value, accrued interest and expected credit loss of the loans was \$14.1 million, \$4.6 million and \$2.8 million respectively as of June 30, 2023.
+During the nine-month period ending September 30, 2023, the four loans with the same borrower for a single large residential development project loan remained in stage 3.
+Properties held as collateral in connection with the large residential development project include vacant development land, a fully rented apartment building, leased land comprised of 92 townhomes occupied by life tenants and a partially completed retirement building.
+The principal dollar value, accrued interest and expected credit loss of the loans was \$14.1 million, \$4.5 million and \$4.6 million respectively as of September 30, 2023, as compared to \$13.6 million, \$4.6 million and \$1.5 million respectively as of December 31, 2022.
+The total principal amount increased from December 2022 to September 2023 because of legal fees incurred related to impairment status of the loans and funds advanced to the Borrower in order to pay property taxes.
 On May 29, 2023, the Corporation extended the forbearance agreement with the borrower to June 30, 2023.
-The forbearance agreement which expired on June 30, 2023 has not been renewed as the Corporation did not see any further benefit of renewing the agreement.
+The forbearance agreement which expired on June 30, 2023, has not been renewed as the Corporation did not see any further benefit of renewing the agreement.
 The Corporation will continue to receive all the benefits that were obtained under the agreement even though the forbearance agreement was not extended.
-The Corporation is actively working with the borrower to recover these loans.
-In the three months ended June 30, 2023, the Corporation extended the estimated date to recover these loans from Q3 2023 to Q2 2024 based on current market conditions and lowered the expected recoverable amount of the loans based on third-party appraisal reports.
-As a result, there was a significant increase in the stage 3 net remeasurement of the loans of \$1.0 million.
+The Corporation is actively working with the borrower to sell the underlying real estate properties in order to discharge these loans.
+In the three months ended September 30, 2023, the Corporation extended the estimated date to recover these loans from Q2 2024 to Q3 2024 based on current market conditions as well as taking into consideration the expected time frame for interest rates to decrease and lowered the expected recoverable amount of the loans based on third-party appraisal reports.
+As a result, there was a significant increase in the stage 3 net remeasurement of the loans of \$1.8 million.
+The majority of the decrease was related to the partially completed retirement building.
+The expected credit loss provision is subject to significant estimation and actual results could differ from these estimates and judgements.

 This represents the last large loan residential development project in excess of \$10 million in a business line the Company strategically decided to exit.
-As at June 30, 2023 the Company's next largest loan value was \$3.2 million.
+As at September 30, 2023 the Company's next largest loan value was \$3.3 million.